afsc-gap-products/navmaps/README.md

 # Installation

 Installation methods depend on whether you will be reading or writing Globe MS Access database files (.mdb and .accdb).
 Reading or writing from .mdb/.accdb requires a 32-bit version of R with Microsoft Access drivers for RODBC.
-The R Project has stopped producing 32-bit releases as of R version 4.2.
-The last 32-bit version of R is 4.1.3.
+The R Project stopped producing 32-bit releases as of R version 4.2; the last 32-bit release was version 4.1.3.

 ### Regular installation